dmzazz/dmzazz/README.md

 - 👋 Hi, I’m mass
 - 👀 I’m interested in Front End Developer
 - 🌱 I’m currently learning NextJs, Typescript
-- 📫 How to reach me dimas-phi.vercel.app
+- 📫 How to reach me dimasazizir.vercel.app

 <!---
 dmzazz/dmzazz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.